 Call for Abstracts/Articles

 Do we live in the age of Baudrillard’s hyper-reality?
 What’s about our impression that the boundaries between our physical reality and the rising digital realities are fading?
-Immersive technologies like virtual reality, augmented reality and mixed reality – summed up under the concept of synthetic realities – allow and demand a completely novel form of interaction and corporeal relation to and with the virtual images and digital objects.
-Working and living in synthetic realities is challenging our thinking about immersive media technologies and virtual images.
+Immersive technologies like virtual reality, augmented reality and mixed reality – summed up under the concept of synthetic or extended realities – allow and demand a completely novel form of interaction and corporeal relation to and with the digital images and digital objects.
+Working and living in synthetic extended realities is challenging our thinking about immersive media technologies and digital image visualizations.